 As we look to have more influence on the landscape beyond our reserves, we will of course continue to cherish our nature reserves.
 They are the jewels of Suffolk's countryside.
 Indeed our reserves will have a renewed sense of purpose as the ecological hotspots that can seed nature's recovery into the surrounding landscape.
-This year we seized the rare opportunity to establish an entirely new nature reserve - Martlesham Wilds, which illustrates this perfectly.
+This year the opportunity to expand the habitat connectivity around Carlton Marshes, by adding 154 hectares (381 acres) of Worlingham Marshes to our network of reserves in the Waveney valley illustrates this perfectly.